14 of the Best Apps for Seniors

 Since it’s the biggest social media site in the world, there’s a good chance you’re already on Facebook.
-The app give you everything you love about Facebook on your phone.
-Share updates and photos, engage with friends and Pages, and stay connected to communities important to you.
+The app gives you everything you already love about Facebook with the convenience to access from your phone.
+Share updates and photos, engage with friends and pages, and stay connected to communities important to you.

 While you're there, why not give the Presbyterian Senior Living Page a like?